- Hold down the middle mouse button to pan

 - You are prompted for the Second point.
 Left-click where you want the copy of the box to be.

-- You can continue placing copies, or press Enter or Esc to exit the command.
+- You can continue to place copies or press Enter or Esc to exit the command.

 - In the Quad under the Model tab, click the FILLET icon